MiriamPeskowitz/mourning-front-end-2020/notes.md

 7. Then work on number of mourners
 8. DONE get rid of bullet points in entries
 9. Then work on user auth.
 HERE now.
-Plan: These are the SignUp and Login pages React/Redux Simple Auth - https://www.youtube.com/watch?v=HYVJcq7Ika8 https://github.com/cernanb/online-web-pt-120919-react-redux-simple-auth/tree/master/src Look at notes:
+Plan: These are the SignUp and Login pages React/Redux Simple Auth - https://www.youtube.com/watch?v=HYVJcq7Ika810.
+Sprint:
+1. signup page, done.
+2. NEXT: make the data persist to backend
+3. build login in page
+4. build enough router so they push to new pages, home and proilfe when done.

+https://github.com/cernanb/online-web-pt-120919-react-redux-simple-auth/tree/master/src
+Look at notes: